wartman/HxLox/readme.md

 Notes
 -----

-This branch extends Lox a bit to add the following features:

-- Imports
-- Static methods
-- Array and Object literals.
-- `print` is no longer built-in -- use `System.print` instead.
+Basically this branch has left Lox behind and is doing its own thing.

+Its own, poorly tested thing.